Bungee jumping: Modern sport

-Organised commercial bungee jumping began with the New Zealander, A J Hackett, who made his first jump from Auckland's Greenhithe Bridge in 1986.
+Organised commercial bungee jumping began with the New Zealander, A. J. Hackett, who made his first jump from Auckland's Greenhithe Bridge in 1986.
 During the following years, Hackett performed a number of jumps from bridges and other structures (including the Eiffel Tower), building public interest in the sport, and opening the world's first permanent commercial bungee site, the Kawarau Bridge Bungy at the Kawarau Gorge Suspension Bridge near Queenstown in the South Island of New Zealand.
 Hackett remains one of the largest commercial operators, with concerns in several countries.

 Several million successful jumps have taken place since 1980.
 This safety record is attributable to bungee operators rigorously conforming to standards and guidelines governing jumps, such as double checking calculations and fittings for every jump.
 As with any sport, injuries can still occur (see below), and there have been fatalities.
 A relatively common mistake in fatality cases is to use a cord that is too long.
 The cord should be substantially shorter than the height of the jumping platform to allow it room to stretch.
-When the cord becomes taut and then is stretched, the tension in the cord progressively increases.
+When the cord becomes taut and then is stretched, the tension in the cord progressively increases, building up its potential energy.
 Initially the tension is less than the jumper's weight and the jumper continues to accelerate downwards.
 At some point, the tension equals the jumper's weight and the acceleration is temporarily zero.
 With further stretching, the jumper has an increasing upward acceleration and at some point has zero vertical velocity before recoiling upward.
-See also Potential energy for a discussion of the spring constant and the force required to distort bungee cords and other spring-like objects.

 The Bloukrans River Bridge was the first bridge to be used as a bungee jump launch spot in Africa when Face Adrenalin introduced bungee jumping to the African continent in 1990.
-Bloukrans Bridge Bungy has been operated commercially by Face Adrenalin since 1997, and is the highest commercial bridge bungy in the world.
+Bloukrans Bridge Bungy has been operated commercially by Face Adrenalin since 1997, and is the highest commercial bridge bungee in the world.